clovisdanielcosta/angular-filmes/README.md

 </p>

 <p>
-This repository was created as part of bootcamp "everis FullStack Developer" by Digital Innovation One  to building a course manager project with purpose to introduce the Angular 8 basics concepts.
+This repository was created as part of bootcamp "everis FullStack Developer" by Digital Innovation One  to building a movies manager with a complete CRUD to training concepts more advanced in Angular 8.
 </p>

 <p align="center">